iPad 8 LTE Battery Replacement

 Step 24

-- Give those opening picks a little twist at the left corners of your iPad!
-This will help you gently lift the digitizer just enough to break free the last bit of adhesive.
-You're doing great!
+- Give those two opening picks a gentle twist at the left corners of your iPad to nudge the digitizer up just a bit, breaking free the last of that stubborn adhesive.

 Step 25